amrrs/coinmarketcapr/cran-comments.md

 ## Resubmission

-This is a new submission.
-In this version, A Package dependency has been changed.
+This is a resubmission.
+In this version, The invalid URLs - which aren't invalid though and author name fixed.

 ## Test environments